 This document is in two parts.
-The first part is this prospectus supplement, which describes the specific terms of this offering of notes.
-The second part is the accompanying prospectus, which gives more general information, some of which may not apply to this offering of notes.
+The first part is this prospectus supplement, which describes the specific terms of this offering of common units.
+The second part is the accompanying prospectus, which gives more general information, some of which may not apply to this offering of common units.
 Generally, when we refer only to the "prospectus," we are referring to both parts combined.
-If the information about the notes offering varies between this prospectus supplement and the accompanying prospectus, you should rely on the information in this prospectus supplement.
+If the information about the common unit offering varies between this prospectus supplement and the accompanying prospectus, you should rely on the information in this prospectus supplement.

-You should rely only on the information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus and any free writing prospectus relating to this offering.
-We and the underwriters have not authorized anyone to provide you with additional or different information.
+This prospectus supplement, the accompanying prospectus and any free writing prospectus that we prepare or authorize contain and incorporate by reference information that you should consider when making your investment decision.
+We and the underwriter have not authorized anyone to provide you with additional or different information.
 If anyone provides you with additional, different or inconsistent information, you should not rely on it.
-We are offering to sell the notes, and seeking offers to buy the notes, only in jurisdictions where offers and sales are permitted.
+We are offering to sell the common units, and seeking offers to buy the common units, only in jurisdictions where offers and sales are permitted.
 You should not assume that the information included in this prospectus supplement, the accompanying prospectus or any free writing prospectus is accurate as of any date other than the dates shown in these documents or that any information we have incorporated by reference is accurate as of any date other than the date of the document incorporated by reference.
 Our business, financial condition, results of operations and prospects may have changed since such dates.